A scientist in a mask holding what appears to be a slide of a smear sample under a microscope.

 With acute bronchitis, the lower airways (bronchi) become temporarily inflamed.
 Initially, there is a dry cough but phlegm may later be coughed up from the airways.

 Women are most likely to get urinary tract infections.
-Cystitis is caused by bacteria and can usually be treated effectively.
+Cystitis is a bacterial infection of the bladder that can usually be treated effectively.
 A burning pain when passing urine is typical.

 Acute middle ear infection